danfickle/openhtmltopdf/README.md

 Open HTML to PDF is based on [Flying-saucer](https://github.com/flyingsaucerproject/flyingsaucer).
 Credit goes to the contributors of that project.
 Code will also be used from [neoFlyingSaucer](https://github.com/danfickle/neoflyingsaucer)

 ## FAQ
-+ OPEN HTML TO PDF is tested with OpenJDK 8 and 11.
-We are [not currently testing with Oracle JDKs](https://github.com/travis-ci/travis-ci/issues/10290).
-As of RC18, it requires at least Java 8 to run.
++ OPEN HTML TO PDF is tested with OpenJDK 8, 11 and 17 (early access).
+It requires at least Java 8 to run.
 + No, you can not use it on Android.
 + You should be able to use it on Google App Engine (Java 8 or greater environment).
 [Let us know your experience](https://github.com/danfickle/openhtmltopdf/issues/179).
 + <s>Flowing columns are not implemented.</s> Implemented in RC12.